• Skip to main content

 Deadlift Everyday Without Burning Out or Hurting Yourself

-Is a deadlift everyday program a good idea?
+Deadlift every day?
+Is it a good idea?

 If you think daily progressive resistance training is a new idea, think again.

-Over 2500 years ago, Milo of Croton, a famed wrestler of ancient Greece, trained for the Olympics by carrying a newborn calf on his shoulders every day until it grew to maturity four years later (when he allegedly slaughtered, roasted it, and ate it!)
+Over 2500 years ago, Milo of Croton, a famed wrestler of ancient Greece, trained for the Olympics by carrying a newborn calf on his shoulders every day until it grew to maturity four years later (when he allegedly slaughtered, roasted, and ate it!).

 What were the results of his daily strength training?